Khadija al-Salami

-Khadija al-Salami (خديجة السلامي; born November 11, 1966, in Sana'a, Yemen), is the first Yemeni female film producer and director.
+Khadija al-Salami (خديجة السلامي; born November 11, 1966) is the first Yemeni female film producer and director.
 Al-Salami currently resides in Paris, France.
 She has been nominated and also won awards at film festivals such as the Dubai International Film Festival and Vesoul Asian Film Festival.
-Her semi-autobiographical 2014 film, I Am Nujood, Age 10 and Divorced was submitted to the Academy Awards, but was not selected.
+Her semi-autobiographical 2014 film, I Am Nojoom, Age 10 and Divorced was submitted to the Academy Awards, but was not selected.

 Early life and education

+Khadija al-Salami was born on November 11, 1966 in Sanaa, Yemen.
 At an early age, al-Salami was sent to live with relatives after her mother divorced her father over severe domestic abuse.
 At age 11, she was forced by her grandmother into an early marriage and was raped by her husband.
 Some weeks later her husband returned her to her uncle, who immediately disowned her and returned her to her single mother.
 She escaped the immense family and society pressure by finding employment with the local television station and simultaneously attending school in the mornings which was her only output for happiness.
 At the age of 16, she received a scholarship to finish secondary school in the United States.
 Subsequently, she enrolled at the Mount Vernon College for Women, in Washington, D.C.
 After a period in Yemen and Paris, she returned to Washington to earn her Master's degree in communications at the American University.
 For her thesis, she produced her first film.